hyperblast/beefweb/docs/building.md

 ```
 > mkdir build\Release
 > cd build\Release
-> cmake ..\..
+> cmake -A x64 ..\..
 ```

-The command above creates Visual Studio solution `beefweb.sln`, which could be built in VS in usual way.
+This command creates Visual Studio solution `beefweb.sln`, which could be built in VS in usual way.
+If you want to build 32-bit version replace `x64` with `Win32` in `cmake` command above.

 Alternatively you can build from console:
 ```